More transparency in sustainability

 When will the Digital Product Passport come into force?

-The Digital Product Passport will be required as a market authorisation criterion in stages from 2027, per product or raw material category.
+The digital product passport will be required in the EU from 2027 onwards, gradually being introduced for each product or material category as a market access criterion.
 The Ecodesign Regulation, which includes the DPP, came into force on 18 July 2024.

 Does the Digital Product Passport only apply to companies in the EU?

-No, the digital product passport does not only affect companies based in the EU.
-All products in the affected product categories that enter the EU market or are produced in the EU area must have a corresponding DPP.
-Swiss companies that export to the EU or have products produced there are therefore also affected by this regulation.
+No, the digital product passport does not only apply to companies based in the EU.
+All products in the affected product categories that enter the EU market or are produced in the EU must have a corresponding DPP.
+Swiss companies that export to the EU or have products manufactured there are therefore also affected by this regulation.
+For toys and construction products, the DPP requirement will also apply to products placed on the Swiss market with a slight delay.

 Which product categories are affected by the digital product passport?